Texas Dealer License Renewal— GDN, Bond, & CE on a 2-Year Cycle

 Late renewal (short window)

-Verify the current late-renewal procedure and exact fee at txdmv.gov/dealers before you file.
+Verify the current late-renewal procedure at txdmv.gov/dealers before you file.

 Lapsed GDN (longer gap)